Claude vs GPT-4 vs DeepL for Translation: 2025 Comparison

 WMT24 Translation Competition Results

-- Claude 3.5 Sonnet ranked first in 9 out of 11 language pairs
+- Claude 3.5 Sonnet took first in 9 out of 11 language pairs

-- Professional translators in blind studies rated Claude translations "good" more often than competitors
+- Professional translators in blind studies rated Claude translations "good" more often than any competitor

 Lokalise Blind Study